 As society continues to navigate through the COVID-19 pandemic, there is a critical public health need to get ahead of the spread of the SARS-CoV-2 virus with a fast and simple test for all.
 The CLINITEST Rapid COVID-19 Antigen Test15 is a point-of-care cassette test that does not require central laboratory analyzers and hence eliminates transport delays and associated costs.
 It delivers results in 15 minutes.

-The new FTD SARS-CoV-2 real time PCR Assay (RUO)1 from Siemens Healthineers is now available2 for molecular laboratories.
+The new FTD SARS-CoV-2 real time PCR Assay1 from Siemens Healthineers is now available for molecular laboratories.
 A dual-target design for SARS-CoV-2 identification provides assay robustness and optimal sensitivity, specificity, and inclusivity.
-The FTD SARS-CoV-2 Assay uses the same assay setup protocol and thermal-cycling profile as all FTD respiratory pathogens kits from Siemens Healthineers.3
+The FTD SARS-CoV-2 Assay uses the same assay setup protocol and thermal-cycling profile as all FTD respiratory pathogens kits from Siemens Healthineers.

 The Siemens Healthineers Insights Series is our preeminent thought leadership platform exploring emerging issues and offering ideas, analysis, and practical advice on how to deliver high-value care.